lihengl/blog-web/README.md

 [![Coverage Status](https://coveralls.io/repos/lihengl/blog-web/badge.svg?branch=release)](https://coveralls.io/r/lihengl/blog-web?branch=release)
 [![Build Status](https://travis-ci.org/lihengl/blog-web.svg?branch=release)](https://travis-ci.org/lihengl/blog-web)

-Given the current state of web technology, this might be the time where that elegant and intuitive blogging platform which used to only be living in the author's own imagination, to finally become a reality.
+Given the current state of web technology, this might be the time where that overly idealized blogging platform which used to only be living in the author's own imagination, to finally become a reality.

 ## Getting Started